 Ingredient Notes

-- Use the back side of a fork or a food masher to mash all ingredients together.
-If you like your guacamole chunky, use a fork to gently mash the avocado until your desired consistency is reached.
+- Use the back side of a fork or a meat and potato masher to mash all ingredients together.
+Serve and enjoy!

 How to Serve Guacamole